animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-The point is, you can focus on your application's business logic while using the framework's features and supporting infrastructure (such as Spring's Cache Abstraction, Spring Data Repositories, Spring's Transaction Management, and so on) and Spring Data for GemFire takes care of all the GemFire plumbing required by those framework features on your behalf.
+The point is, you can focus on your application's business logic while using the framework's features and supporting infrastructure (such as Spring's Cache Abstraction, Spring Data Repositories, Spring's Transaction Management, and so on) and Spring Data for VMware GemFire takes care of all the GemFire plumbing required by those framework features on your behalf.